Euro zone bonds rebound as market searches for stable ground

 “This looks like a day of previously shell-shocked investors moving out of cash, back into taking risk,” said Mizuho’s Peter Chatwell.

 Low-rated euro zone bond yields also fell on Friday.
-Portuguese, Italian, Spanish 10-year yields were down 9 basis points at 2.33 percent, 1.79 and 1.75 percent, respectively.
+Italian and Spanish 10-year yields were down 4 basis points at 1.83 and 1.81 percent, respectively, while Portuguese equivalents were down 2 bps at 10.55 percent.

 Greece’s increasingly fragile financials have done little to rattle investors this week, as talks with its creditors drag on.